Daniël de Ridder: Birmingham City

 De Ridder signed for Birmingham City on a free transfer on 3 July 2007.
 He made his Premier League debut on 12 August 2007 as a substitute in the opening match of the season against Chelsea, but injured his ankle within minutes of coming on and was unable to complete the match.
 Though starting the League Cup defeat at Blackburn Rovers, he was not considered fit enough for League games until after the October international break, when he made a substitute appearance against Manchester City.
 He was a key player in Birmingham's 3–2 win against Wigan Athletic on 27 October 2007 in which he made his full home debut.
 De Ridder's last game for the club was in January 2008 in the FA Cup, manager Alex McLeish considering him better suited to a style of play which placed more emphasis on passing than did Birmingham's.
 His contract was cancelled by mutual consent at the end of the season.

 Wigan Athletic

-He joined Wigan Athletic the next day on a free transfer and signed a three-year deal.
+De Ridder joined Wigan Athletic the next day on a free transfer and signed a three-year deal.
 De Ridder got his first assist against Newcastle United coming off the bench and swinging in an 89th-minute corner for a dramatic Titus Bramble equalizer.
 He was released by Wigan at the end of the 2010–11 season.